plothridge/nuodb-drivers/perl_dbi/README.md

 The following has not been implemented yet:
 * All result values are returned as strings regardless of the original data type
 * Metadata methods have not been implemented
-* "?"-style placeholders, bind variables, etc. are not supported
-* Unicode and strings containing "\0" may be truncated
+* Queries or bind values containing "\0" will most likely be truncated
 * Windows has not been tested

 ## EXAMPLE ##